renao/sams-wordpress-plugin/README.md

-# WVV Plugin for WordPress
+# DVV Plugin for WordPress

 ## Features

-* Shortcode for WVV table integration
+* Shortcode for DVV table integration
-* Shortcode for WVV fixtures integration
+* Shortcode for DVV fixtures integration

 ## Context

-The regional german volleyball confederation WVV (Westdeutscher Volleyballverband) provides an XML API for their league management tool `Aufsteiger`.
+The national german volleyball confederation DVV (Deutscher Volleyballverband) provides an XML API for their league management tool `SAMS`.

 After years of maintaining sports-related websites, gathering the experience that there is nothing more boring than updating results, fixtures and standings, I forced myself to head straight into WordPress plugin development and PHP.